For best experience please turn on javascript and use a modern browser!

 Scopus

 Scopus searches using your ORCID and/or Scopus ID.
 If you have an ORCID, you are better off using it rather than your Scopus ID, as Scopus IDs may sometimes contain errors.
 If you do not yet have an ORCID or it has not yet been added to Pure, you can easily do so from your Pure profile.
-Select ‘Create or connect your ORCID’.
+Select ‘Create or connect your ORCID ID’.

 To check your Scopus ID, access ‘Edit profile’, where you will find the Scopus ID in the form of a link.